apollox-finance/broker-web-sdk/README.md

 2. Unzip the file, and upload to your CDN.
 3. Update the sdk version in your HTML file `<script src="/sdk/sdk.2.0.0.js"></script>`

-### Q：Why 'wss://perp-qa.pancakeswap.finance/plain/stream' return 404?
+### Q：Why 'wss://perp-qa.pancakeswap.finance/plain/stream' return 404 in QA?

-Becasue SDK V2 is unlicensed, so there is no more whitelist, just use our production api `wss://fstream.apollox.finance/plain` replace of `wss://perp-qa.pancakeswap.finance/plain/stream` if using `wss://fstream.apollox.finance/plain` still return ws error, clean site data in chrome devtools maybe help.
+Becasue SDK V2 is permissionless (that means no more whitelist as SDK V1), Please use our production api `wss://fstream.apollox.finance/plain` replace of `wss://perp-qa.pancakeswap.finance/plain/stream` (which been used in SDK v1 QA). if using `wss://fstream.apollox.finance/plain` still return ws error, try to `clean site data` under `Application` tab in chrome devtools maybe work.

 ### Q: What are the `br` and `gz`